RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-students.html.md

 ## Main points for students in brief

-  * As a reaction to the NRW state government’s rulings, HHU has adapted its regulations regarding teaching and examinations.
-For more information, please check the sections „teaching and studying“ and „examinations“.
   * As a rule, in-person lectures are not allowed.
 Wherever possible, classes will take place online until the end of the lecture period.
 Laboratory placements and practical courses can only take place on-campus in exceptional cases and after authorisation by the responsible dean of studies.
   * Oral exams must take place online.
   * Planned exams and re-scheduled exams may take place in person after authorisation by the responsible dean of studies.